mihirgathani/TLDW/docs/FunctionalSpecification.md

 **Use Case 1: Obtain TED Talk Recommendations about Climate Change**\

-**Objective**: The system displays related podcasts and TED talks for the video input by the user \
+**Objective**: The system displays related podcasts and TED talks for the video input by the user.

 **Interactions**: \
   User: Inputs the URL for the YouTube video they watched (here about climate change)